uva-cs3240-s22/group-project-A-04/README.md

 ---

 # *Word of Mouth*
-A app where you can post and read recipies without the stories or ads.
+A app where you can post and read recipes without the stories or ads.
 Made with Python 3 and Django 3.

 ## Table of Contents